HimanshuSinghasDS/ISL_DU/README.md

 - **Proposed**: pretrained ResNet18 + KAN head
 - **Ablation**: pretrained ResNet18 + KAN head with last CNN block fine-tuning

-The KAN implementation is based on the efficient PyTorch `efficient-kan` repository by Blealtan.

 ## Dataset structure